elasticio/api-docs/source/includes/_flows.md

 }
 ```

-This resource allows to you retrieve available versions for your flow.
+These versions are represent the history of changes of the flow and are sorted chronologically by `created_at`.

-These versions are indicate the history of changes for the flow.
+Each version has an `id` and represents a flow's state at the given `created_at` time.

-Each version resource consists of changed flow ID, who is the author of the change (its user ID), version hash and all other fields that was changed.
+It also exposes a relationship to the author of the change.

 ### HTTP Request